South Australia has a mix of renewable energy resources that is as extensive as any in the world.

 South Australia’s Renewable Energy Atlas offers an interactive map for investors to identify optimal land areas for potential solar developments provides information about solar resources, transmission lines and power stations.

-The South Australian Government can assist with explaining the development processes and timeframes for solar project development in South Australia, from site selection to construction and operation.
+The South Australian government can explain the development processes and timeframes for solar project development in South Australia, from site selection to construction and operation.

 Solar thermal, also called concentrated solar thermal (CST), converts solar radiation into heat.
 CST projects use lenses and reflectors to concentrate sunlight, which then heats a substance such as salt, water or oil to produce steam to drive a turbine.